HumanSignal/label-studio/web/libs/datamanager/docs/api_reference.md

 DataManager uses LabelStudio API to operate.

-Request parameters shoud be JSON.
+Request parameters should be JSON.

 Responses are in JSON as well.